North Carolina Hummingbird Migration: 11 Documented Super Aviators

 Photo by: paulapaintsart

-The entire reason for northern migration, much like salmon swimming upstream to their place of birth to lay eggs, is to return to the area where they were born.
-There the female builds a nest, mates, and raises a family.
+The entire reason for northern migration, much like salmon swimming upstream to their place of birth to lay eggs, is to return to the area where they were born to mate, build a nest, and raise a family.

 It will take her between 5 and 7 days to construct the nest of materials such as plant down, moss, and fine plant fibers, decorated with lichens and held together by spider webs.

-See my article: Hummingbird Parents: (Mating to Nesting)
+Hummingbird Parents: (Mating to Nesting)

-See my article: Baby Hummingbirds: (Egg to Fledgling)
+Baby Hummingbirds: (Egg to Fledgling)

 When Should I Put Up My Feeders For North Carolina Hummingbirds?

-North Carolina hummingbird enthusiasts should put out hummingbird feeders in March to attract the very earliest arriving migrating hummingbirds.
+North Carolina hummingbird enthusiasts should put out hummingbird feeders in early March to attract the very earliest arriving migrating hummingbirds.

 The majority of North Carolina migrating hummingbirds will arrive in May.